 Located in Savannah’s Historic District in the basement of the historic Kress Building, Jazz’d has the ambiance of a speakeasy.
 It has been described as “swank, sexy and sultry”.
 Locals and visitors alike are drawn to its sleek serpentine bar and eclectic drink menu of more than 25 types of martinis.
 The decor of the lounge and bar is sleek, industrial chic.

 Tapas are on the menu, but with a slight American twist rather than the traditional Spanish and Mediterranean influences.
 There is live music six nights a week featuring blues, swing, jazz and classical vocals reminiscent of Sinatra or Savannah’s own Johnny Mercer.
 You might think the name Jazz’d refers to the music, but it’s more about a state of mind.
 One gets an “All Jazz’d Up” vibe at this upscale tapas bar.

 Website: Jazz’d Tapas Bar

 Savannah’s Bonaventure Cemetery made famous in the book “Midnight in the Garden of Good and Evil,” drips with Spanish Moss and has some of the most haunting grave markers which make it a very macabre destination, even during the day.
-At night however, it takes on a completely different turn.
-An after hours tour of the cemetery is a highlight of any visit to Savannah and one that only a few people get to experience as the cemetery closes to the public at dark.
+At night, however, it takes on a completely different turn.
+An after-hours tour of the cemetery is considered one of the best Savannah night tours and only a few people get to experience it as the cemetery closes to the public at dusk.

 Your expert local guide will take you to some of the tombstones and graves of some of Savannah’s most well known residents in the 2.5 hour tour.
 You will hear stories about the history of Bonaventure from the present back to Bonaventure’s plantation beginnings in 1754.
 The tour is a most unusual way to experience the serenity, stillness and quiet in the cemetery that is not possible during the day.